Ordering-based Causal Discovery via Generalized Score Matching: Related Work

-\paragraph{Causal Discovery from Discrete Data} Constraint-based causal discovery can be extended to discrete data with $\mathsf{G}$-tests \citep{quine1985efficiencies} or ${\chi}^2$ tests \citep{cochran1952chi2}.
+Constraint-based causal discovery can be extended to discrete data with $\mathsf{G}$-tests \citep{quine1985efficiencies} or ${\chi}^2$ tests \citep{cochran1952chi2}.
 Score-based methods, such as \texttt{GES} \citep{chickering2002optimal,teyssier2012ordering}, can be applied on multinomial Bayesian networks with BIC \citep{schwarz1978estimating} or BDeu \citep{heckerman1995learning} scoring functions.
-However, it is well-known that under these approaches, causal graphs are only identifiable up to the Markov equivalence class.
-Several identifiability results have thus been proposed, under specific assumptions, for nominal/categorical data \citep{peters2010identifying,liu2016causal,cai2018causal,kocaoglu2017entropic,compton2020entropic,compton2022entropic,qiao2021learning}, ordinal data \citep{luo2021learning,ni2022ordinal}, or mixed data \citep{tsagris2018constraint,sedgewick2019mixed,wenjuan2018mixed}.
+However, it is well-known that under these approaches, causal graphs are only identifiable from observational data up to the Markov equivalence class.
+Several identifiability results have thus been proposed, under specific assumptions, for nominal/categorical data \citep{peters2010identifying,liu2016causal,cai2018causal,kocaoglu2017entropic,compton2022entropic,qiao2021learning}, ordinal data \citep{luo2021learning,ni2022ordinal}, or mixed data \citep{tsagris2018constraint,sedgewick2019mixed,wenjuan2018mixed}.
 These existing methods are mainly designed for identifying bivariate causal direction and algorithmically, they typically resort to constraint-based or score-and-search algorithms.

+\paragraph{\textbf{Ordering-based Causal Discovery.}} Ordering-based causal discovery exploits the fact that the space of variable orderings is substantially smaller than the space of DAGs, and searching over topological orders avoids the need to explicitly impose an acyclicity constraint \citep{teyssier2012ordering,buhlmann2014cam}.
+Research in ordering-based causal discovery recently takes off with the use of score matching.
+These methods assume observational data arise from a continuous additive noise model.
+Rather than searching over the full ordering space or relying primarily on sparsity, they recover the ordering based on a leaf identification principle: one sequentially identifies a leaf node, removes it from the graph, and repeats the procedure, with the final causal order obtained by reversing the leaf-removal sequence ~\citep{ghoshal2018learning,chen2019causal,rolland2022score,sanchez2022diffusion,montagna2023shortcuts,montagna2023causal,montagna2023scalable,xuordering}.
+This family of approaches has been shown to improve robustness to assumption violations \citep{montagna2024assumption}, scalability to high-dimensional graphs \citep{montagna2023scalable}, and provides finite-sample complexity guarantees \citep{zhu2024sample}.